christian-confalonieri/Graph-Ranker-in-C/README.md

 <h2>Copyright and license</h2>

----

 This project is copyright 2022.

-Licensed under the MIT License; you may not use this software except in compliance with the License.
+Licensed under the **[MIT License](https://github.com/christian-confalonieri/GraphRanker-Prova-Finale-API-2020-2021/blob/main/LICENCE.md)**; you may not use this software except in compliance with the License.